Shruti733/Election_Analysis/README.md

 ### Breakdown of the number of votes and the percentage of total votes for each county in the precinct

-We used the following logic to compute the number of votes and percentage of votes for each county in precinct:
+We used the following logic to compute the number of votes and percentage of votes for each county in the precinct:

 ```
 Initialize a dictionary with `county name` as the key and `number of votes` as the value